 - or gearing ratios).
 It does not appear conceivable that an entity applies different criteria according to the kind of statement it prepares.
 Should this be the case, it would be a source of confusion rather than of clarity. - 5.
-OIC note that it would be difficult to define the characteristics of both the liabilities and the equity components.
+OIC shares the EFRAG comment as to the difficulty in defining the characteristics of both the liabilities and the equity components.
 As a matter of fact, if certain financial instruments partly or entirely respond to both the classes, inevitably the attempt to specifically define each class will result in a number of overlapping criteria.
-We direct you to the specific comments on this matter provided by EFRAG, on which we agree.

-QUESTIONS FOR RESPONDENTS
+IASB QUESTIONS FOR RESPONDENTS